Canon 1Ds Mark II vs 4000D

 It is notable that the 4000D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds Mark II does not offer wifi capability.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark II and the Canon 4000D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds Mark II: